Join some of the brightest and best students preparing to become the nursing leaders of the future.

 A variety of assessment methods, including presentations, essays, reports, simulated scenarios and examinations will be used.
 Individual written assessment feedback will be provided to you for every piece of assessed work with the exception of closed examinations.
 Feedback may also be provided verbally.
 Verbal feedback can be on a one-to-one basis with an academic member of staff or delivered to you as part of a group exercise.

+At York we aim to develop and nurture the nursing leaders of the future.
 Students from the Department of Health Sciences have an excellent record in achieving immediate employment after completion of their course.
 Most students go into careers with NHS trusts in North Yorkshire and in other areas of northern England as well as other NHS organisations in the UK.

 Typical first posts are as band 5 staff nurses in the NHS, although some do go into employment in social care and independent sector organisations.